Committed to Teen Driver Safety

 The FRHSD's teen driver safety program received the New Jersey Safety Council’s Beacon of Safety Award for “outstanding and continuous achievement in advancing safety and health.”
 By coupling the teen driver safety program with the traditional driver’s education course, the FRHSD has taken a proactive role in persuading student drivers to take responsibility for their driving practices and behavior.
 The program has also been recognized by the Brain Injury Alliance of New Jersey as a "Champion Schools" program.

-Teen Driver Safety Flag and Banner Contest Winners
+Student Teen Driver Safety Flags and Banners

 Teen Driver Resources